 General Setup allows you to adjust settings of IP Filter and common options.
 Here you can enable or disable the Call Filter or Data Filter.
 Under some circumstance, your filter set can be linked to work in a serial manner.
 So here you assign the Start Filter Set only.
-Also you can configure the Log Flag settings, and Accept large incoming fragmented UDP or ICMP packets.
+Also you can configure the Log Flag settings, Apply IP filter to VPN incoming packets, and Accept incoming fragmented UDP packets.